I’m an NHS data analyst based in Inverness, Scotland.

 I’m not a data scientist but my role involves writing code, statistics and data visualisation.

-I begun using R intermittently, and, over time, it has become integral to my workflow.
+I began using R intermittently, and, over time, it has become integral to my workflow.

 The ability to produce many plots, with just a few lines of code, has become crucial when I have hundreds of charts to produce each month.